By Julia Keller

 This item is a preorder.
 Your payment method will be charged immediately, and the product is expected to ship on or around April 18, 2023.
 This date is subject to change due to shipping delays beyond our control.

-“Compelling,” (Cal Newport) “Liberating,” (Amy Dickinson) and “as entertaining as it is important” (Steven Levitt) — How to Do Nothing meets Think Again in this lively and inspiring exploration of how quitting is, counterintuitively, the key to success.
+“Compelling,” (Cal Newport) “Liberating,” (Amy Dickinson) and “as entertaining as it is important” (Steven Levitt).

 Simone Biles quit the Olympics.
 Prince Harry and Meghan Markle quit The Firm.
 Millions of people have quit their jobs, seeking happiness and defining success on their own terms.
 Is it a mistake?
 As Pulitzer prize-winning journalist Julia Keller found out, it’s not.
 And, in fact, it might even save your life.